whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Deepest Revolution.md

 Christian missionaries have traveled the world ostensibly to share Jesus' wisdom, but their attitudes of body-shaming, women-shaming, sex-shaming, equating pleasure and sin, belief in people's inclination to evil or disconnection from god, and other profoundly hurtful attitudes have actually trained people not to have the personal strength to stand for what's right, as Jesus Christ did.
 For centuries, anyone who didn't adopt this deeply hurtful Christian interpretation of Jesus Christ's teachings was labeled a heretic and tortured to death.
 The history of Islam, Buddhism, and other authoritarian religions have similar stories.

-As the Mohawk writers noted, "We need to identify the process that so often leads people who are honestly seeking to resist and destroy colonization to unconsciously recreate the elements of their own oppression."
+As the Haudenosaunee writers noted, "We need to identify the process that so often leads people who are honestly seeking to resist and destroy colonization to unconsciously recreate the elements of their own oppression."

 A few thousand years ago, every human alive lived in healthy cultures, meaning every human has ancestors who once lived in a beautiful way.
 Some people have been trapped in unhealthy cultures for decades, and other people and their ancestors have been trapped for centuries or millennia.
 Each in their own way, ruling classes around the world consistently train people to tolerate and even support having rulers impose law on them.
 People are trained not to have a deep connection with nonhumans, and not to notice what's missing.
 They're trained to think they're free because they can vote, or choose what job they work at.
 They're trained to think they don't need to stand for what's right because it's the police's job to enforce the law -- which means they're trained for cowardice.
 They're trained to think "tribes" all transitioned to "civilizations" thousands of years ago, and due to agriculture or population size, no other way of life is possible.
 They're trained for selfishness, shame, distrust, isolation, despair, and other paralyzing qualities that discourage people from standing for what's right in solidarity with each other and the Earth.